-[ASN/AU/NZ propose: Each Party recognises that geographical indications may be protected through [OPT1: any one of the following: a trademark system, a sui generis system or other means] [OPT2: various means as determined in its domestic law] [OPT3: a trademark, or sui generis or other legal means], [IN/JP oppose: including through a trademark system,] provided that all requirements under the TRIPS Agreement are fulfilled.]
+[ASN/AU/NZ propose: Alt 1: Each Party recognises that geographical indications may be protected through [Alt 1.1: any one of the following: a trademark system, a sui generis system or other means] [Alt 1.2: various means as determined in its domestic law] [Alt 1.3: a trademark, or sui generis or other legal means], [IN/JP oppose: including through a trademark system,] provided that all requirements under the TRIPS Agreement are fulfilled.]

-[IN/JP propose: 1.
+[IN/JP propose: Alt 2: 1.
 [JP oppose: The Parties to this Agreement] [JP propose: Each Party] shall ensure in their [JP oppose: national] [JP propose: domestic] laws adequate and effective means to protect geographical indications in conformity with the TRIPS Agreement.

 For the purposes of this Agreement, “geographical indications” are indications, which identify goods as originating in the territory of a Party, or a region or a locality in that territory, where a given quality, reputation or other characteristic of such goods is essentially attributable to their geographical origin.]

-[NZ/AU propose; JP oppose: Protection of Geographical Indications and Country and Regional names
+[NZ/AU propose; JP/ASN/IN oppose: Alt 3: Protection of Geographical Indications and Country and Regional Names

 [current proposed ASEAN text.]